“Do you have time for your day planner?”

 The Panda Planner does not come with, what I would call, fun features.
 If you register on the website, you get access to a bunch of videos by the founder.
 You might consider those fun.
 However, I did like the weekly area for capturing what I was looking forward to for the week.
 It gave me a sense of anticipation.

-Next week, in Part 2 of this series, I will review the High Performance Planner and the Clever Fox Planner before wrapping up the series.
+Okay–two planners down and two to go.
+Next week, in Part 2 of this series, I will review The High Performance Planner and the Clever Fox Planner before wrapping up the series with my pros and cons.
 In the interim, let me know your thoughts below.
 Tell me what your favorite planner/system is and why.

 See you next week!